PLCnext/EdgeDevices/FW_2021_ARCHIVE/08_DockerPortainer.md

 To perform a type 1 reset, open a secure shell session on the PLC, and issue the following command:

 > sudo recover-plcnext 1

+> Attention!
+This will delete all user content as well as any Node-RED or InlfuxDB program! - Make sure you exported all needed files.

 1. Log in via Putty to your EPC with Admin credentials
 2. Delete the the contents of the user file system <br>